A whole new career change for Lisa

 Lisa started her research into what she might like to do as a brand-new career.
 She knew that she wanted a job that was fulfilling and rewarding, where she could make a difference in people’s lives.

 ‘Having looked at various careers ranging from events planning to paramedicine I felt drawn to and most interested in midwifery.’

-An Access to HE course is a route into university without A-Levels.
-It’s perfect for those, who like Lisa, were returning to education after some time.
+An Access to HE course is a route into university without A Levels.
+It’s perfect for those, who like Lisa, had chosen to return to education after some time.

-‘After meeting with the career’s advisor, I knew that I needed complete an Access to HE course to get me into university to study midwifery.
+‘After meeting with the career adviser, I knew that I needed to complete an Access to HE course to get me into university to study midwifery.
 I was determined, so I started my research into which universities I wanted to apply to.
-I originally assumed that any Access to HE course would get you into university to study midwifery but actually you need to choose a course that has specific modules.’
+I originally assumed that any Access to HE course would get you into university to study midwifery but actually, you need to choose a course that has specific modules.’

 Like our Access to HE Diploma Health, the modules covered are the modules you need to be considered for a midwifery or nursing course.

 ‘One of the reasons I chose my access course was because I was assessed solely by assignments and no exams.
 This was ideal for me, as I am much better at coursework.’

 ‘As I don’t have any children, I had the option to go much further afield to study.
 I didn’t mind the idea of moving and living away for university, as choosing the right degree course, with the right placement opportunities, would give me the career as a midwife that I really wanted.’

 ‘When I got started on my university course, I could tell instantly that the Access to HE course had helped prepare me so much.
 Compared to those that had studied A-Levels, the access course had very course-specific modules.
 The majority of the subjects that I had studied within my access course, were also part of my degree course, which gave me an advantage.’